 brew install uv

-# For other platforms, follow the official installation guide:
+# For other platforms, check the official docs

 # https://docs.astral.sh/uv/getting-started/installation/